profico/claude-reviewer/README.md

 - Framework-specific review rules (Next.js, NestJS, React, and more)
 - Reads project-specific cursor rules
 - Automated cleanup of old comments
-- Label-based activation (claude label)
+- Label-based activation
 - Inline and top-level comments
 - Focuses only on bugs, errors, and critical issues
+- Autofills PR descriptions from linked issues when context is missing
+- Can auto-link a matching open issue if the PR has none (title/body/file aware)

 ## Quick Start